-Talk to your lender in advance, tell them you’ll be expecting money from them soon.
-When low-interest rates and low house prices meet together, you go GodSpeed!
+Talk to your lender in advance, and tell them you’ll be expecting money from them soon.
+When low interest rates and low house prices meet together, you go GodSpeed!

 If you are suffering from a bad credit score, don’t run for a loan.
 First, improve your scores, be consistent with it for a few months then apply for a loan.

 Are You Emotionally Ready?